batistagroup/qflux/docs/qflux/Open_Systems/spinchainOpen.md

 This plot illustrates convergence of quantum simulation with classical reference as the number of measurement shots increases.

+![Quantum device simulation of open quantum dynamics of a three-site spin chain comparing the quantum device simulation with the open system simulated with both Qutip and Matrix exponentiation][qflux/images/Part_II/Spinchain_Quantum_Dynamics.png]

 ---

 ## Summary

-This example presents a flexible simulation pipeline for open quantum systems:
+This example presents a flexible simulation pipeline for open quantum systems, written in a basis of Pauli strings:

 - Supports classical (QuTiP, matrix exponential) and quantum (density matrix) backends
 - Compares open vs. closed evolution
 - Allows benchmarking between solver strategies

-The use of Lindbladian formalism and collapse operators enables modeling dissipative processes essential for realistic simulations of quantum hardware.
+The use of Lindbladian formalism and collapse operators enables modeling dissipative processes essential for realistic simulations of physical processes.